- Unlimited Diskspace

 They start with enterprise grade hardware and software that encompasses every component of the system.
 There is at minimum two of EVERY component, all configured for seamless and automatic failover.
 They use network storage in a RAID 10 configuration, mirrored to a secondary RAID 10 array.
 The arrays are accessed by frontend servers which serve the data to your websites.
 There are multiple routes to the storage so if an interface card failed the secondary would take over instantly.
 In addition to this redundancy, the data is backed up to a third location in an easily restorable format.

-Not at all.
 Site5’s Cloud Hosting includes every feature found in their normal shared web hosting packages.
 The only difference is the system is built on enterprise grade hardware and designed for full redundancy.

+Site5 has server locations all over the world, so you can easily find one close to your market.
 Check the site for the exact locations offered, but there are quite a lot of them — about a dozen in the U.S. alone, and plenty of foreign locations in places like Canada, Europe, Australia, Asia and South America.

 This page contains affiliate links which means we earn a commission if you click through and signup.
 This is at no extra cost to you and helps us maintain this resource for all webmasters’ benefit.
 We own and pay for all the hosting accounts we use in our reviews and performance testing.
 Read our full disclosure statement here.
 Thanks for your support.